gregkim-aetna/documentdb-test/README.md

 ssh -i bastion-server-pem-file-name -N -L 27017:documentdb-cluster-url:27017 bastion-server-url
 ```

+Once you run the above command, the SSH tunnel will remain open until you CTRL-C or otherwise stop the command.

 ### bastion-server-pem-file-name

 Tne file specification of the bastion server PEM file downloaded to your computer.